What?

 for HTML andtabularray

-for LaTeX.Lightweight is the right weight.
+for LaTeX.Lightweight.
 Some of the most popular table-drawing packages in the

 R